-The squares' vertices play a fundamental role in the dynamics of the system.
-The two-dimensional position of the \emph{k}-th vertex belonging to the \emph{ij}-th square (see Fig \ref{fig:labang}) is given by
+The vertices of the squares play a fundamental role in the dynamics of the system.
+The two-dimensional position of the \emph{k}-th vertex belonging to the \emph{ij}-th square (see Fig. \ref{fig:labang}) is given by